hms-dbmi/pic-sure-all-in-one/README.md

 2. Update Jenkins using the instructions above.
 3. Run **Migrate PIC-SURE Environment** and review its migration summary.
-The job copies required values such as the token-introspection token, PIC-SURE database password, and logging key into the new service env files; it also creates and synchronizes the new internal service tokens.
+The job copies required values such as the token-introspection token, PIC-SURE database connection URL, username, password, and logging key into the new service env files; it also creates and synchronizes the new internal service tokens.
 WildFly remains running during this preparation step.
 4. Run **PIC-SURE Database Migrations**, then run **PIC-SURE Pipeline**.
 The pipeline builds the mono-repo images and performs the Stop/Start restart that